joaohenggeler/eternal-wanderer/Source/README.md

 * `media_points`: how many points each media snapshot is worth.

 * `sensitive_words`: a list of words that would label a snapshot as sensitive.
-A word may be prefixed with `b64:` if its encoded in Base64.
+A word may be prefixed with `b64:` if it's encoded in Base64.

 * `detect_page_language`: enable to automatically detect each page's language using its content.
 Requires a language identification model in `language_model_path`.